 Download the undergraduate directed reading application form here.

 A Student Directed Seminar is a collaborative, student-led seminar on a topic not currently offered at UBC.
 It is initiated by an upper-year undergraduate student coordinator with a faculty sponsor.
 Students may earn academic credit as a participant in one Student Directed Seminar.
 Additionally, they may earn credit as a coordinator for one Student Directed Seminar.
 The minimum enrolment for a Student Directed Seminar is 8 students, while the maximum enrolment is 15.

-To be considered for Philosophy credit, a Student Directed Seminar syllabus must be submitted to the Department of Philosophy by March 1st prior to the Winter Session in which the course will be offered.* Syllabi can be submitted at the Philosophy main office (BUCH E370) or emailed to firstname.lastname@example.org.
+To be considered for Philosophy credit, a Student Directed Seminar syllabus must be submitted to the Department of Philosophy by March 1st prior to the Winter Session in which the course will be offered.* Syllabi can be submitted either in person, through the Philosophy Department’s Main Office (BUCH E370), or via e-mail, at: firstname.lastname@example.org.

 A separate application must be submitted to the Student Directed Seminar Program in the Centre for Student Involvement & Careers.
 For more information, please visit their website at http://studentdirectedseminars.ubc.ca/.

 *Please note that this policy will take effect September 2014.